al11588/LostTapes/README.md

 * [Project Euler]: If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.
 Find the sum of all the multiples of 3 or 5 below 1000.

+* [Nxn Matrix]: Create a 2 dimensional array in Python.

 [CSV Test]:https://github.com/al11588/Losttapes/tree/master/CSVTest/csvstringcleaning